 - Kingdom of Loathing:

 - Many kinds of fruits suitable for cooking and cocktailcrafting can be bought from NPCs for 70 meat, but others like cherries, limes, and jumbo olives can only be found as loot on monsters, so they go for roughly 1000 meat at player-run stores.
-Bananas are limited-edition fruits that sell for around 30,000 meat.
-However, this is nothing compared to beets, which were discontinued so long ago and dropped so infrequently that they can't be bought for less than 130,000,000 meat, despite being completely useless note
+Bananas are limited-edition fruits that sell for around 40,000 meat per bunch.
+However, this is nothing compared to beets, which were discontinued so long ago and dropped so infrequently that they can't be bought for less than 180,000,000 meat, despite being completely useless note

 - Pickling supplies (dill, brine, vinegar, and ghost cucumbers) are quite rare, as the area where they drop only appears for a single day at a time, completely randomly.
 The factory has only appeared 6 times since June of 2004.
 Holiday monsters also create some common-rares; Thanksgiving foods (tofurkey, stuffing, cranberry sauce) can only be acquired once every 3 months, and each player only gets to collect a few of them.

 - The Tiny Plastic Sword is Exactly What It Says on the Tin.
 It's used to make top quality drinks with relatively little investment.
 They are sold at the mall for 47,000,000 meat.

 - For reference on what these prices are to people who don't know the relative value of money in Kingdom of Loathing, the Mr. Accessory item (Which players recieve for each $10 they donate), sells for ~11,000,000 as of this edit (The price fluctuates depending on what goodies you can exchange them for).
 That's right, tiny plastic swords are worth a little bit more than $40, and beets are worth over $120.